KevinSia/Documentation/README.md

   end
 end
 ```
-+ (subjective practice) Avoid writing should in the beginning of `it` description.
-It represents actual funtionality (It will happen!)
 + General rule of thumb - Use one expectation/assertion in one `it` block
 ```ruby
 describe UsersController do